awesome-reveal/react-awesome-reveal/packages/website/src/pages/docs/revealing-effects.md

 </Fade>
 ```

-Set the `damping` prop to alter the delay by which each child will progressively appear:
+Play with the `damping` prop to alter the delay by which each child will progressively appear:

 ```tsx
 <Fade cascade damping={0.1}>